telefonicaid/fiware-sth-comet/README.md

 The another option to update the aggregated time series information consists on directly subscribing the STH component to the Orion Context Broker to receive the corresponding notifications and generate and update the aggregated data.

-To subscribe the STH component to the Orion Context Broker as a way to receive attribute value updates, the following curl command can be used:
+In the minimalist option, the STH component calculates aggregated data grouped at certain resolutions whenever it receives a notification from the Orion Context Broker.
+To this regard and as a way to subscribe the STH component to the Orion Context Broker so it receives the attribute values of interest, the following curl command can be used:

 <pre>
-curl orion.contextBroker.host:1026/v1/subscribeContext -s -S --header 'Content-Type: application/json' --header 'Accept: application/json' -d @- &lt;&lt;EOF
+curl orion.contextBroker.host:1026/v1/subscribeContext -s -S --header 'Content-Type: application/json' --header 'Accept: application/json' --header 'Fiware-Service: theService' --header 'Fiware-ServicePath: theServicePath' -d @- &lt;&lt;EOF
 {
     "entities": [
         {